 Currently we have 43 churches partnering with each other from Carlsbad, Christoval, Eldorado, Eola, Grape Creek, Mertzon, Ozona, Robert Lee, San Angelo, Sonora, Sterling City and Water Valley.

 African-American, Anglo, Hispanic and a Korean churches have joined together for mutual support and ministry.

 The leaders of our Ministry Teams constitute our Leadership Team.
-They meet monthly to pray for and with one another, to review the Calendar and make decisions as needed for the CVBA.
+They meet as needed to pray for and with one another, to review the issues for their team and make decisions as needed for the CVBA.

 Our current list of volunteer leaders includes: